 Tech Garden was a community-led event designed by community leaders from MergeLane, Techstars, Galvanize, BoomTown, and LadyCoders to empower more women to start technology companies by connecting them to a network of like-minded women for support, shared learning, and role models.

-On January 18, 2014 a diverse group of over 200 coders inspired by Dr. Martin Luther King Jr. and the National Day of Service, gathered in NYC and online to contribute to open source, social impact projects.
+Coder Day of Service was a community event inspired by Dr. Martin Luther King Jr. and the National Day of Service.
+For one day, 200 coders came together in New York City to contribute to over 50 open-source social impact projects.